Lise de Baissac: Hunting for Mary Herbert

 In September 1944, the de Baissacs were back in France, now liberated from German occupation, as part of the Judex mission which aimed to locate lost and captured SOE agents and the French people who had worked with them.
 Claude was the father of a daughter, Claudine, born December 1943 to Mary Herbert, but he and SOE had lost contact with her.
-The de Baissac's traced Herbert from Bordeaux to Poitiers.
+The de Baissacs traced Herbert from Bordeaux to Poitiers.
 They found her and her daughter in a house near Poitiers.
 The de Baissacs returned to England with them.
 Claude married Herbert, but it was apparently a marriage only of propriety as the couple did not live together.

 Post-war

-After World War II, de Baissac worked for BBC.
+After World War II, de Baissac worked for the BBC.
 In 1950, age 45, she married Gustave Villameur, her teenage sweetheart, who had become a successful artist and interior decorator living in Marseille; they had no children.
 Her husband died in 1978 and afterwards "she lived alone in a magnificent apartment overlooking the old port" of Marseille.

-The Guardian obituary described her as a "grande dame of the old school: fiercely independent, courageous, elegant and modest."
-She died on 29 March 2004, aged 98.
+The Guardians obituary described her as a "grande dame of the old school: fiercely independent, courageous, elegant and modest."
+She died on 29 March 2004 in Marseille, aged 98.

 In an interview, de Baissac said that "the loneliness of a secret life" was her strongest emotion and that "cold-blooded efficiency for long weary months" was needed more than heroism.
 In 2008, her life was recaptured in the highly fictionalised French film Female Agents (Les Femmes de l'ombre).